 This updated Medicines Q&A evaluates the available evidence on the use of coenzyme Q10 supplementation to reduce the risk of statin-induced myopathy.

-- adhering to the recommendations in the summaries of product characteristics such as measuring baseline creatine kinase levels before starting treatment in patients with predisposing factors
+- Adhering to the recommendations in the summaries of product characteristics of statins such as measuring baseline CK levels before starting treatment in patients with predisposing factors

-- educating patients to recognise the early signs of myopathy
+- Educating patients to recognise and act on the early signs of myopathy.